Märt Rosenthal

-Märt Rosenthal (born 15 March 1999) is an Estonian professional basketball player for Tartu Ülikool of the Estonian–Latvian Basketball League and the Korvpalli Meistriliiga (KML).
-He also represents the Estonian national team.
+Märt Rosenthal (born 15 March 1999) is an Estonian professional basketball player for BC Kalev of the Korvpalli Meistriliiga and the Estonian-Latvian Basketball League.
+He also represents the Estonian national team internationally.
 Standing at 1.93 m (6 ft 4 in), he plays at the shooting guard position.

 National team career

 Rosenthal made his debut for the Estonian national team on 21 February 2021, in a EuroBasket 2022 qualifier against Russia, scoring 4 points in a 52–75 defeat.

+He represented the Estonian national team at EuroBasket 2025, where he played in four games total.